ec0629/node-recipes/README.md

 - the original challenge was to seed files to manually test the script, however, I added the jest testing and mocking

+---

+## Recipe 22: console log file events that occur in a given directory
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- code shown was taken from example provided
+- rename event occurs if file was added or removed

+---

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.